atbcb/ICTTestingBaseline/docs/03FocusOrder.md

         2. Advance the focus through the revealed content.
     2. Use the keyboard to close/hide the revealed content.
         1. Check that focus is returned to the trigger control.
 (It is acceptable to \[Shift+ TAB\] once or use an arrow key to move the focus backward to the trigger control.
-2. Check that the focus order preserves the meaning and usability of the page.
+2. Check that the focus order preserves the meaning and usability of the page [SC 2.4.3].

 ### Test Results
-If any of the above checks fail, then SC 2.4.3 and Baseline Requirement 3 fail.
+If any of the above checks fail, then Baseline Requirement 3.1 fails.

-Test Procedure for SC 3.2.1 On Focus
+Test Procedure for On Focus
 ------------------------------------
 ### Identify Content
 Keyboard accessible interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.).

 ### Test Instructions
 1. Use the keyboard to move focus to and navigate through each interactive interface component (including form drop-down lists and form fields).
 2. Check that when an interface component receives focus, it does not initiate an unexpected change of context.
+[SC 3.2.1]
-Examples of a change of context include:
+    1. Examples of a change of context include:
         -   Forms submitted automatically when a component receives focus
         -   New windows launched when a component receives focus
         -   Focus is moved to another component

 ### Test Results
-If any of the above checks fail, then SC 3.2.1 and Baseline Requirement 3 fail.
+If any of the above checks fail, then Baseline Requirement 3.2 fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------